 Education

-Senior Command and Staff College Officers Deepen Understanding of UPDF Command Structures
+Senior Command And Staff College Officers Deepen Understanding Of UPDF Command Structures

 A delegation of directing staff and student officers from the Senior Command and Staff College, Kimaka (Intake 21/25–26), received a lecture of opportunity on the organisation and functions of services, joint staff structures, and the Uganda Peoples’ Defence Forces (UPDF) role in regional peace and security at the Defence Intelligence and Security (DIS) Headquarters in Mbuya,